 Article 7.
+Public sector

-Public sector Article 8.
-Codes of conduct for public officials Article 9.
-Public procurement and management of public finances areas.
-2. Each State Party shall also consider adopting appropriate legislative and administrative measures, consistent with the objectives of this Convention and in accordance with the fundamental principles of its domestic law, to prescribe criteria concerning candidature for and election to the public office.
-3. Each State Party shall also consider taking appropriate legislative and administrative measures, consistent with the objectives of this Convention and of their functions.
-5. Each State Party shall endeavor, where appropriate and in accordance with the fundamental principles of its domestic law, to establish measures responsible for procurement, such as declaration of interest in particular public procurements, screening procedures and training requirements.
-2. Each State Party shall, in accordance with the fundamental principles of its legal system, take appropriate measures to promote transparency and accountability in the management of public finances.
-Such measures shall encompass, inter alia: (a) Procedures for the adoption of the national budget; in accordance with the fundamental principles of its domestic law, to enhance transparency in the funding of candidatures for elected public office and, where applicable, the funding of political parties.
-4. Each State Party shall, in accordance with the fundamental principles of its domestic law, endeavor to adopt, maintain and strengthen systems that promote transparency and prevent conflicts of interest.
+- 2. Each State Party shall also consider adopting appropriate legislative and administrative measures, consistent with the objectives of this Convention - and in accordance with the fundamental principles of its domestic law, to prescribe criteria concerning candidature for and election to the public office. - 3.
+Each State Party shall also consider taking appropriate legislative and administrative measures, consistent will the objectives of this Convention and - in accordance with the fundamental principles of its domestic law, to enhance transparency in the funding of candidatures for elected public office and, where applicable, the funding of political parties. - 4.
+Each State Party shall, in accordance with the fundamental principles of its domestic law, endeavor to adopt, maintain and strengthen systems that promote transparency and prevent conflicts of interest.